mintDS/mintds/README.md

 --------------
 ➤ **Bloom Filter** is a space-efficient probabilistic data structure which is used to test whether an element is a member of a set.
 Membership query returns either "possibly in set" or "definitely not in set".
 The probability of false positives can be easily configured.

+➤ **Counting Bloom Filter** Bloom Filter which supports deletions and counting.

 ➤ **HyperLogLog** is a space-efficient probabilistic data structure which is used to get the approximate number of distinct elements in a multiset.
 The accuracy can be easily configured.

 ➤ **Count–min sketch** is a space-efficient probabilistic data structure which is used to get the approximate frequencies of specific elements in a multiset.
 The accuracy can be easily configured.